Guidelines for MS degree studies in the Genetics, Genomics & Bioinformatics program (Revised April, 2025).

 This status is reserved for students who are not seeking a degree at this university but wish to take Genetics, Genomics and Bioinformatics courses.
 Such individuals should provide evidence of meeting course prerequisites.
 The non-matriculating student status is granted for a one-year period, but may be renewed.
 A non-matriculating student who wants to enter a degree program, must have a complete application for matriculation considered by the GSC.
 Transfer of credits obtained during non-matriculating status to a matriculating degree program is not automatic, but may be granted upon review by the GSC.

 The Research Advisory Committee for the student is chaired by the mentor and consists of a minimum of three graduate faculty (including the mentor), two of whom must have an appointment in the Genetics, Genomics and Bioinformatics program.
 The mentor must have an appointment in the Program.
 A non-tenure track faculty member may serve as a committee member if he/she is a member of the graduate faculty.
 Additional graduate faculty members may be appointed upon agreement between the student and their mentor, usually with the goal of bringing some special expertise into the committee.
 One member of the GSC is a full or ex officio member of all Research Advisory committees.
 Beginning in the student’s first semester in the MS Program in Genetics, Genomics and Bioinformatics, the student will register for 1-12 hours of GGB 701, Research.
-The student will report to the Research Advisory committee on the progress of her/his research, and outline plans for the year.
+The student will report to the Research Advisory committee on the progress of their research, and outline plans for the year.
 Students are required to meet with the Research Advisory committee at least once each year.
 Students are required to submit Research Advisory committee Report forms following each meeting.

 The MS degree requires a minimum of 30 credit hours.